Why did you join SWS?

 What did you learn during this experience?

-I learnt how to properly move away from home and support myself, from finances to accommodation to socializing.
+I learned how to properly move away from home and support myself, from finances to accommodation to socializing.
 I enjoy travelling and meeting new people and going to a completely new country to enhance these skills was a great opportunity for me and my young development.

 What difference did it make for your life / career?